Mc-Zen/quill/src/gates.typ

   /// How many wires up or down the target wire lives.
   /// -> int
   ..n,

+  /// Wire count for the control wire.
+  /// -> int
   wire-count: 1,

   /// The size of the target symbol.
   /// -> length.
   size: 7pt,

+  /// How to stroke the swap gate.
+  /// -> auto | stroke
+  stroke: auto,

   label: none,